 Skip to main content

 Fetch makes HTTP requests from the browser using the native fetch() API.
 Use it to call REST endpoints, load external data, or submit forms — anything that speaks HTTP without needing an MCP server in the middle.
 The response is parsed automatically — JSON becomes an object, everything else becomes a string.
-If result_key is set, the parsed response is written into client-side state, making it immediately available via {{ users }} interpolation.
-The on_success callback fires after a successful request, so you can confirm the result with a toast or trigger follow-up actions.
+The on_success callback fires after a successful request, and the parsed response is available as $result (Python: RESULT).
+Use SetState("users", RESULT) inside on_success to write the response into client-side state, making it immediately available via {{ users }} interpolation.

 Classmethods